Privacy notice for customers

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements any other notices and is not intended to override them.

 Parklands Veterinary Ltd is the data controller and responsible for your personal data (collectively referred to as “Parklands“, “we“, “us” or “our” in this privacy notice).

-Our full details are: Parklands Veterinary Ltd, registered in N. Ireland, under company number NI ;Registered Office: 5 Old Moy Road, Dungannon, Co Tyrone BT71 6PS
+Our full details are: Parklands Veterinary Ltd, registered in N. Ireland, under company number NI045393 ;Registered Office: 5 Old Moy Road, Dungannon, Co Tyrone BT71 6PS

 Data Compliance Officer